nnstreamer/nntrainer/docs/how-to-run-example-android.md

 ### Build NNTrainer with NDK-Build
 Once you install NDK package, you can build the nntrainer.so for android as below.
+Currently, the APP_ABI is set arm64-v8a.
+If you want to use armeabi-v7a, you have to change in Application.mk file.

 ```bash
 $ ls